BrianLusina/PythonSnips/String Manipulation/README.md

 ```

 Words should be seperated by only spaces and not hyphens.
 No need to validate parameters, they will always be in the range [0, 99].
 Make sure that the returned String has no leading of trailing spaces.
 Good luck!

+## Swappie

+Using python, have the function SwapCase(str) take the str parameter and swap the case of each character.
+For example: if str is "Hello World" the output should be hELLO wORLD.
+Let numbers and symbols stay the way they are.

+NB do not use the swapcase python method.